mariohs22/andersen-devops-course/task2_shell_script/README.md

 ## Manual

-Simple download connections.sh script and run.
+Simple download `connections.sh` script and run it.
 You must specify process name or PID as the script argument.
 Run this script as root to see more details.

 ```
 Usage: connections.sh [-h] [-v] [-n 5] [-s] [-f organization] process